Assembly of Experts: Other rules

-Assemblies
+Four-year elections were abandoned in 2023 in favor of eight-year terms.

+Political affiliation

+Political affiliation is also an important indicator of changes in the Council of Experts.
+Two key non-partisan organizations are the Combatant Clergy Association and the Society of Seminary Teachers of Qom with their membership share being consistently ranged from 70% to 100%, with the exception of the 3rd convocation, where 54% of members belonged to the Combatant Clergy Association.
+The Society of Seminary Teachers of Qom did not participate in the 1998 elections, protesting the disqualification of its candidates by the Supervisory Council.
+It is important to understand the principles of the Iranian party system.
+The Combatant Clergy Association and the Society of Seminary Teachers of Qom, as clerical organizations, exist indefinitely, while all other classic parties, are created for specific elections and disbanded before the next one, to continue their work under a different name.
+Members of reformist or moderate parties appeared in the Council of Experts starting with the 3rd convocation.
+Initially, their share was 13%, but by the 5th convocation, it had reached 63%.

+All parties present in the Assembly of Experts exist for one election cycle, then are replaced by others created for specific elections.
+Political affiliation based not by organization, but by faction indicates a long-term trend of a decreasing share of conservatives due to an increase in the share of moderates and reformers.

+Convocations

 First Assembly (1983–1991)

 The first elections for the Assembly of Experts of the Leadership were held in December 1982 and the Assembly first convened in 1983.
 76 of the total of 83 members were elected in the first round, the rest in the second.
 The full list of members and election results is available on the Princeton Iran Data Portal.

 As a number of members died, by-elections for replacement candidates were held in April 1988.

 The Assembly was chaired throughout the term by Ayatollah Ali Meshkini, who chaired the Assembly also in subsequent terms until 2007.

 In 1985, the Assembly chose Ayatollah Montazeri as the successor to Supreme Leader Grand Ayatollah Khomeini.
 But on Sunday, 26 March 1989 Khomeini dismissed him in a letter: "[...]you are no longer eligible to succeed me as the legitimate leader of the state."
 Following the death of Ruhollah Khomeini on 3 June 1989, the Assembly of Experts chose Ali Khamenei to be his successor as Supreme Leader in what proved to be a smooth transition.
 Initially, a council of three members, "Ali Meshkini, Mousavi Ardabili and Ali Khamenei", were proposed for Leadership.
 After rejection of a Leadership Council by the assembly, and lack of votes for Grand Ayatollah Mohammad-Reza Golpaygani, Khamenei became the Supreme Leader by two-thirds of the votes.